Facts About Genital Warts

 It might, but we have hardly ever seen any cases of prominent HPV warts goes away without any treatment.
 In some cases, yes, it depends on the strain.
 HPV is not always curable.
 However, genital warts can be treated to the point of elimination.
 However, as stated above, a patient can become afflicted with it again.
 Some people have been reported to have more than one strain at the same time.
 Genital warts should be treated by a medical professional.
 It can’t be eliminated by do-it-yourself remedies.

 What happens if it is left untreated?

 HPV infections might get extended anal or urethral area and cause significant complications.
-When left untreated, the virus may become dormant, or the warts can grow bigger and spread in large clusters as you carry this STD.
-If HPV cause significant cell change then chance of cancer is present.
+When left untreated, the virus may become dormant, or warts can grow bigger and spread in large clusters as you carry this STD.
+If HPV causes significant cell change then a chance of cancer is present.
 It is important to emphasize that this type of virus can be recurring.

 What about Symptoms?

 There are no recognizable symptoms of genital warts.
 Nothing you can pinpoint could indicate you have them.
 Scores of folks who get it never realize they have it.
 This can be dangerous as it is easy to transmit during sexual intercourse.
 It is highly recommended for everyone to see a medical professional regularly.
 He or she is trained on how to spot the signs of genital warts or any HPV.